danmaclean/tidyversebook/docs/dplyr-verbs.md

 ## [1] 6
 ```

 So you get back a single number.
 The behaviour of `mutate()` then is akin to taking the whole column or columns you specify, apply whatever function you ask for and putting the resulting column in the dataframe.
-If the resulting column is too short, it just gets repeated until it fits.
+If the resulting column is of length one, that just gets repeated until it fits.
 That is why we get repeats of the same number in the `sum()` example and why that number is the sum of all the prices.

+If the result from the function isn't the same length as the column or has length of one - the function will fail.
+Most common functions will work nicely though.

 ### if_else()